bohdidog/bohdidog/README.md

-- 👋 Hi, I’m @bohdidog
+- 👋 Hi, I’m Robert Schmidt.
 - 👀 I’m interested in ...
 Security analysis, Security Engineering, Cloud security
-- 🌱 I’m currently learning ... fast track cyber security bootcamp classes, Improvement of every discipline in Cybersecurity.
+- 🌱 I’m currently learning ...
+Python and the Microsoft office suite.
+Improvement of every discipline in Cybersecurity.
-- 💞️ I’m looking to collaborate on ... anything that improves my skill set
+- 💞️ I’m looking to collaborate on ...
+Basic python projects as I am new to the field and learning python.
-- 📫 How to reach me ... bohdidog@gmail.com
+- 📫 How to reach me ...
+Robert_Schmidt13@protonmail.com

 <!---
 bohdidog/bohdidog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.